slavnikov/BootUp/README.md

       return merge({}, state, action.payload.projects);
  ...
 ```
-...and these modifications to the store state are then distriuted as properties (props) to the page components which display them.
+...and these modifications to the store state are then distributed as properties (props) to the page components which display them.
 ```javascript
 const mapStateToProps = (state) => {
 ...